Attendance & Punctuality

 • Non-slip shoes and proper hats are mandatory.

-• Bathrooms are for guest use only.
-Check every 20 minutes; everyone is responsible for hourly checks.
+• Bathrooms are for guest and employees use only (pregnant woman, kids and people in service are exceptions) but next restaurant guest are not allowed to use the restrooms.
+Check bathrooms cleanness every 20 minutes; everyone is responsible for hourly checks.

-• No dogs inside or on the sidewalk; dog bowls must remain on grass.
+• No dog bowl inside or on the sidewalk; dog bowls must remain on grass only.

 • Always anticipate guest needs; be visible, approachable, and attentive.
 Never gather and chat in areas where guests need assistance.